-Applications are particularly welcome from women and black and minority ethnic candidates, who are under-represented in academic posts in Oxford.
 In order to enable the College to monitor the effectiveness of its equality policy and procedures, all candidates are invited to complete the confidential recruitment monitoring form which is processed entirely separately from the applications, and plays no part in the selection process.

 All appointments are subject to the satisfactory completion of a medical questionnaire and the provision of proof of the right to work in the UK before the appointment can commence.
 Where necessary, the College will meet the costs of visas for applicants and their dependants.

 Please see the Frequently Asked Questions for further information and advice.
 Any applications for the waiver of normal eligibility criteria will be considered by the College PDRF Eligibility Panel following submission of the application.
 In the event of technical problems with your application, please contact firstname.lastname@example.org or +44 (0)1865 279323.